kkrausse/html-cljs/README.md

     # username is kkrausse and paste a clojars token for password

 ## TODO

-- change hook and component to be records.
-That way it's tipesafe and using instance? you could fix the macro making it so that one could call hooks anywhere

 - change the `(and (not= (hash old-component) (hash new-component))...` because it will not rerender if a totally different component has the same props, or